owncast/owncast/README.md

 1. Install the [Go toolchain](https://golang.org/dl/).
 1. Clone the repo.  `git clone https://github.com/gabek/owncast`
 1. Follow the above [Getting Started](#getting-started) instructions, making sure ffmpeg exists and your config file is set.
-1. `go run *.go` on the first run will download the required packages needed for the application to build.
+1. `go run main.go` on the first run will download the required packages needed for the application to build.
 1. It will start running the same as in the above [Usage](#usage) instructions and you can point [OBS to your localhost](#usage-with-obs) instance of it.

 ## Roadmap